Towada Barayaki

 GOOGLE MAP

-Aomori ginger miso oden was made shortly after the war when one of the people running a food stall to warm the bodies of the passengers on the Seikan ferry served oden with ginger miso sauce, and it was very popular and quickly became popular.
-It has spread.
+Aomori ginger miso oden first appeared shortly after the war when a man running a food stall to warm passengers on the Seikan Ferry served oden with a ginger miso sauce, which was a huge hit and quickly spread throughout the country

 Aomori ginger miso oden

-In the Tsugaru region, oden refers to ginger miso oden, and the oden sold at Combini can be chosen between packs of ginger miso sauce or mustard.
+In the Tsugaru region, oden refers to ginger miso oden, and the oden sold at convenience stores comes with a choice of ginger miso sauce or mustard

-The ginger miso sauce is mixed with Tsugaru miso, dashi stock, and mirin that has been boiled and brought to a boil, then grated the ginger and mix to finish.
-It's a gourmet food that you can easily eat, such as adding sugar or white miso to change the flavor if you like, so try it at home.
+To make the ginger miso sauce, mix Tsugaru miso, dashi stock, and mirin with sake that has been boiled down, bring to a boil, then grate the ginger and mix it in.
+You can add sugar or white miso to change the flavor to your liking, so it's a gourmet dish that anyone can easily enjoy at home

 INFORMATION